samuelssj123/shengjie.github.io/_talks/Topsperity Securities.md

 date: 2023-11-30
 ---

 He was responsible for overseas macroeconomic research at securities firms and assisted securities analysts in the production of world macroeconomic analysis.
+He did this work from Aug to Nov.

 You can view his certification by clicking [here]({{site.url}}/file/德邦证券券商实习.pdf).